Hiiirad/Mac-Changer/README.md

 6) **6th Version**:
 	Option for user to use this program in different versions of linux kernel.
-	Commands have changed after kernel version 4.15 (After Ubuntu 18.04 released) So I think it is a good thing to add this option.
+	Commands have changed after kernel version 4.15 (After Ubuntu 18.04 released)
 7) **7th Version**:
 	I will implement *Fuzzy String Matching* for searching in OUIs.
 There are more than 17K names of organizations with different OUIs which is alot to process and show users to choose from them.
 I will add this feature soon...!